How To Find Funding

 Step 2: Subscribe to ListServs and Funding Alerts

-- For notification on federal grant opportunities, sign-up with Grants.gov.
+- Grants.gov is a primary source for finding and applying for federal grants.
 A grant seeker can choose to receive alerts via an RSS feed or through tailored email based on the grant seeker's specific funding criteria.

 Step 3: Search Awarded Proposal Databases

 Once you find funding opportunities with a specific funder, research the funder's awarded proposal database, if available, to identify previous awards made and examples of successfully funded projects.
 This information can help the grant seeker decide what funding to apply for and if the funder's priorities align with their funding priorities.
-The Center provides an Awarded Proposal Databases list to help the grant seeker quickly navigate to several databases where awarded information is maintained.
+The Awarded Proposal Databases list below is provided to help the grant seeker quickly navigate to several databases where awarded information is maintained.
+However, please keep in mind that many sites provide only abstracts - not full proposals.